David A. Daley

 Campus Zip: 310

 E-mail Address: firstname.lastname@example.org

-Dave Daley currently serves as the associate dean of the College of Agriculture and administrator for the ATRC (University Farm).
+Dave Daley currently serves as the interim dean of the College of Agriculture and administrator for the ATRC (University Farm).
 Dr. Daley has conducted an active, applied research program, receiving the first ARI (Agricultural Research Initiative) grant in 1997.
 Since that time, he has served as P.I. or co P.I. on over $5 million in grants.
 Dave’s research interest are varied but have focused primarily on the application of technology to the cattle industry, coupled with a strong emphasis on utilization of alternative feedstuffs.
 He has conducted a major national study on the utilization of DNA fingerprinting in genetic improvement with industry collaborators like Harris Ranch; significant work on the use of electronic identification (RFID) in national animal identification; leadership in animal disease traceability at the national level; extensive work in the economic impacts of crossbreeding; and a multi-year on-going project with Sierra Nevada Brewing Co. on the utilization of brewery byproducts as a livestock feed.
 With Sierra Nevada’s collaboration and resources, the research has utilized waste products and closed the loop with the production of a local product (beef) for the Sierra Nevada Taproom and Restaurant.
 More important to Dr. Daley than the research component with Sierra Nevada has been the involvement and education of undergraduates at the University Farm as a result of this research.

 More recently, Dr. Daley has become actively involved in animal welfare, conducting research on non-ambulatory cattle, while serving in a leadership role both in California and nationally on improving animal welfare practices.